FAQs

 The minimum requirements are four all-day group meetings (held quarterly) and four personal One-on-Ones (up to 2 hours in length) with your Group Chair prior to each quarterly meeting.
 However, EA is one of those experiences in which you get out of it what you put into it.
 For that reason, most members also meet informally with some of their group members to stay connected between meetings.

-Are there female professionals in EA?
+Are there female professionals in Executive Agenda?

 More than 35 percent of all EA members are women, and the number of female professionals who participate continues to increase.
 The general make-up of EA groups resembles the make-up of leadership in Wisconsin organizations.